How to decide on what kind of freelance writer website you should build

-- Cost: how much money are you willing to spend annually
+- Cost: how much money you’re willing to spend annually.

-- Need: what need do you have for your website
+- Need: what need you have for your website.

-If you are a writer or professional in this day and age, you need a website.
-It’s up to you, though, to determine what’s right for you according to your budget, personal branding, technology expertise and, most importantly, need for a website.
-A good tip to selecting a web builder and host service: consider which one plays best to your strengths and weaknesses.
+If you’re a writer or professional in this day and age, you need a website.
+It’s up to you, though, to determine what’s right for you according to your budget, personal branding, technology expertise, and—most importantly—need for a website.
+A good tip for selecting a web builder and host service: consider which one plays best to your strengths and weaknesses.
 For example, if you’re great at web design and have strong personal branding, you should create your own website and build the code.
 If you’re terrible at it, consider purchasing a theme via WordPress or build a website with a service that offers customizable templates.

 P.S.
 Did you know that websites are a deductible business expense?
 So try not to worry too much about any impending costs.

 About.me is the ultimate bang-for-your-buck cover page.
-It’s equipped for directing visitors to check out X and Y, like to ‘Back my Kickstarter’ or ‘Subscribe to my newsletter’.
-You can add your name, bio, photo, location, interests, education, occupation and social links easily.
-You can choose from over thirty Spotlight options, which points people to what matters most to you—like the music you’ve created, your writing samples or your storefront.
+It’s equipped for directing visitors to check out X and Y, like to “Back my Kickstarter” or “Subscribe to my newsletter.”
+You can add your name, bio, photo, location, interests, education, occupation, and social links easily.
+You can choose from over 30 Spotlight options, which point people to what matters most to you—like the music you’ve created, your writing samples, or your storefront.
 But know this: there are no options to create multiple pages.
 It’s a one-and-done kind of deal.

-Upgrading to premium costs $4 a month ($48 annually).
-This package includes a custom domain name (yourname.me), Google Analytics and the option to remove all About.me branding for a cleaner look.
+Upgrading to premium costs $4 per month ($48 annually).
+This package includes a custom domain name (yourname.me), Google Analytics, and the option to remove all About.me branding for a cleaner look.

 Squarespace allows you to create anything from cover pages to websites to online e-commerce marketplaces.
 Be warned: there is no freemium version, just a free trial.

 Let’s go over the cover page first.
-For $5 a month ($60 annually), you receive unlimited bandwidth and storage, a mobile-optimized website and a free custom domain name (with an annual purchase).
-Unlike About.me, Squarespace only offers six types of cover pages: landing page, profile, social, audio, video and map.
-It’s more general than About.me’s cover page options—there are no options to ‘Back My Kickstarter’ for example—but Squarespace makes up for this in its customizability.
+For $5 per month ($60 annually), you receive unlimited bandwidth and storage, a mobile-optimized website, and a free custom domain name (with an annual purchase).
+Unlike About.me, Squarespace only offers six types of cover pages: landing page, profile, social, audio, video, and map.
+It’s more general than About.me’s cover page options—there are no options to “Back My Kickstarter,” for example—but Squarespace makes up for this in its customizability.
 With their templates, you can create a gorgeous cover page that’s unique to your personal brand.

-For larger websites, Squarespace offers a variety of website packages that are ideal for writers who are not tech-savvy.
+For larger websites, Squarespace offers a variety of website packages that are ideal for writers who are not technologically savvy.
 If you aren’t interested in learning code or don’t have the time to learn it, Squarespace is an easy way to build a site.
-With drag and drop functions, you can put text, images and more wherever you want on the page, all without touching a line of code.
+With drag-and-drop functions, you can put text, images, and more wherever you want on the page—all without touching a line of code.
 Choose from 28 templates to create a snazzy website that’s mobile-responsive.
-The best package for writers is the Personal website, which costs $8 a month ($96 a year).
+The best package for writers is the Personal website, which costs $8 per month ($96 annually).
 It includes design capability and cloud-based web hosting as well as customer service.
-What’s more, Squarespace offers a free domain name for the first year (afterward, it’s $20 a year tacked on).
+What’s more, Squarespace offers a free domain name for the first year (afterward, it’s $20 per year).
 If you already have a domain name, it’s easy to transfer to Squarespace.

 Wix is a what-you-see-is-what-you-get website builder.
-It’s ideal for writers who are less-than-tech-savvy and remains one of the top website builder sites around.
-With over 500 professional looking templates for you to choose from, all you have to do is plug your information into Wix’s templates.
+It’s ideal for writers who are less savvy and remains one of the top website builder sites around.
+With over 500 professional templates for you to choose from, all you have to do is plug your information.
 Wix is an all-inclusive service and hosts your website for one set price.

-Wix also offers you email and phone support; call them anytime between 6 am to 5 pm PST, or schedule a time for a Wix specialist to call you back.
-They have help buttons all around the website builder with written, image and video tutorials.
+Wix also offers email and phone support; call them anytime between 6 a.m. to 5 p.m.
+PST, or schedule a time for a Wix specialist to call you back.
+They have help buttons all around the website builder with written, image, and video tutorials.
 Wix even controls all performance and security updates so you don’t have to.

 Like other website builders, Wix has plenty of pricing options.
-The best one for writers is probably the Unlimited plan for freelancers at $6.49 a month if you’re keeping a blog and/or want to stay professional.
-It includes one free year of a domain name, 10G of storage, unlimited bandwidth, free hosting and removal of Wix mobile and desktop ads.
+The best one for writers is probably the Unlimited plan at $6.49 per month if you’re keeping a blog and/or want to stay professional.
+It includes one free year of a domain name, 10G of storage, unlimited bandwidth, free hosting, and removal of Wix mobile and desktop ads.